 It only takes 1.5 hours to go from zero to 100 percent, but Sennheiser reports a battery life of 10 hours, which isn’t great for a pair of neckband-style earbuds.
 For reference, the RHA MA750 Wireless have a reported playback time of 12 hours and the Plantronics Voyager 6200 UC have a reported playback time of 16 hours with active noise cancelling turned off.

 Although 10 hours isn’t groundbreaking, it’s worth giving the Sennheiser HD1 In-Ear Wireless ‘buds props for having a battery life of 10.13 hours with a constant 75dB output.
-This is about as loud as you’d want to go, and we certainly don’t recommend exceeding this for any extended period of time.
-This means that if you lower the volume, you may squeeze out 10.5 or even 11 hours of playback.
+Though it won’t damage your hearing, 75dB is fairly loud.
+Most of us won’t listen to our music at such volumes; in which case, you may squeeze out 10.5 or even 11 hours of playback.